EduardNoord/EduardNoord/README.md

   - Regular participation in boulder climbing, roller-skating, and cross-fit activities to promote a healthy lifestyle
   - Enthusiastic about presentations and public speaking
   - Certified in Scrum and Agile Methodologies
+Prueba
+Check out my repository Prueba for more examples of my work and projects.
 ---

 ## Additional Details